 In a transatlantic Zoom interview, Voltersvik explained how the project evolved:

-“The title ‘Nordic Unrest’ came after the Grieg Society in Minnesota had asked me to play some Icelandic music.
+“The title ‘Nordic Unrest’ came after the Edvard Grieg Society of Minnesota had asked me to play some Icelandic music.
 In fact, I was also on a short trip in Iceland for the first time that summer, experiencing its monumental, raw nature.
 Then I did some good research on composers there.
-There really aren’t so many of them because they were isolated for many years, and they didn’t even bring instruments like pianos and organs to the country before like the 19th century.
+There really aren’t so many of them because they were isolated for many years, and they didn’t even bring instruments like pianos and organs to the country before the 19th century.
 I found this composer, Atli Heimir Sveinsson, who was actually one of the very important composers for the development of the contemporary music environment in Iceland.
 He was the first Icelandic composer to win the Nordic Council’s award for composition in 1976, and he was one of the first to try to capture the spirit of Iceland.

 “In an interview, he said that while he was studying in Cologne, Germany, it felt strange to come from a country with no musical culture, that he had to find his own way and not imitate the music that was happening on the continent.
 So many composers before him went to Europe to study, and they were maybe more influenced by the styles in Europe.
 Some of them just stayed in Europe, never returned.

 “Anyway, the title.
 So, I found this work by Sveinsson, ‘The Song of the Stone,’ which is actually a set of 30 pieces.
 I will make a selection from them.
 And I found them to be similar to the short pieces of Grieg in their atmosphere.
 And there is a lyrical character to them.
 I found it very interesting to connect these two composers.”